daviderigamonti/Interpreting-LLMs/Resources/Week8/Resources.md

 - Understanding Multi-head attention:
     - Every head performs attention computation on the input and produces a resulting embedding that gets compressed by the $W_d$ matrix.
     - All resulting compressed embeddings get concatenated into a new vector.
-    - The concatenated vector gets compressed by the $W_o$ matrix-
+    - The concatenated vector gets compressed by the $W_o$ matrix.
     - Image 2 in [Notes 1](13-02-24_Notes_1.png") and Image in [Notes 2](13-02-24_Notes_2.jpg")
     - Look at attention implementations of LLama2 and GPT2.